rooprg/snap_participation_ml/README.md

      (x) totalpaid: Total amount paid for both FAH and FAFH, including tax (and tip when FAFH)

-The cleaned data was converted to a SQL database.
+(e) The cleaned data was converted to a SQL database.

 **(4) Data Visualization Techniques:**